Global and Local Contrastive Self-Supervised Learning for Semantic Segmentation of HR Remote Sensing Images: Experiments and results

-In addition, we are surprised to find that our method outperformed the ImageNet pre-training method on most datasets, where the ImageNet pre-training method is obtained by supervised training on ImageNet with millions of data, which is much more than the amount of self-supervised data used in our experiments.
+In addition, our method outperforms the ImageNet pre-training method on most of the datasets, where the ImageNet pre-training method is obtained by supervised training on ImageNet with millions of data, which is much more than the amount of self-supervised data used in our experiments.
 This shows that although the ImageNet pre-training method can provide a significant improvement, it is not the optimal approach due to the large differences between natural images and remote sensing images.
-For example, as shown in \cref{tab:ex1}, our method on the Potsdam dataset has the most obvious improvement compared to ImageNet pre-training, may due to the fact that the dataset has four bands, which is the most different from RGB natural images.
-Therefore, it is more reasonable if we can train a general model directly from unlabeled remote sensing images.
-Furthermore, it is worth noting that in our experiments, the images used for the self-supervised pre-training are similar to those for the downstream task, both originating from the same dataset.
+For example, as shown in Table \ref{tab:ex1}, our method on the Potsdam dataset has the most obvious improvement compared to ImageNet pre-training, possibly because the dataset has four bands, which is the most different from RGB natural images.
+Therefore, it is more reasonable to train a general model directly from unlabeled remote sensing images.
+Furthermore, it is worth noting that in our experiments, the images used for the self-supervised pre-training are similar to those used for the downstream task, and that both originate from the same dataset.
 Such a situation is available, as we can easily obtain a large number of images from the same source through satellite technology.